 Call 999 if the person has a fever of 102 degrees Fahrenheit or higher.

 First-degree burns affect the top layer of skin also known as the Epidermis.
 Symptoms include redness and peeling.
 Skin will feel painful and hot to touch for the patient.
 First-degree burns can typically be treated with a cool compress or by immersing in water until the pain subsides.
 It usually heals without scarring within one week.
 This grade is the only type where onsite first aiders can actively treat burns.

 Second-degree burns affect the deeper layers of the skin, an area known as the superficial dermis.
 Symptoms include swelling and blistering of the area.
 Once the initial pain has subsided, patients will be treated with sterile gauze to protect from possible infection.
 Second-degree burns will typically heal within several weeks but tend to cause mild scarring that may always be visible.

 Fourth-degree burns are subcutaneous, reaching all skin levels, body fat and underlying tendons across the area where the burn occurred.
-This can cause the loss all skin layers extending deep to the bone and surrounding muscle tissue.
+This can cause the loss of all skin layers extending deep to the bone and surrounding muscle tissue.
 Skin grafting through surgery is the only possible treatment, with the victim experiencing pain for many years after the event.
-Fourth-degree burns causes significant scarring and in worst cases may result in permanent disability or even fatality.
+Fourth-degree burns cause significant scarring and in the worst cases may result in permanent disability or even fatality.

 Burns are a real hazard in the workplace and a responsible person in the business should be trained to a level where they can identify different burn types and act accordingly.
 TutorCare offers a number of first-aid courses including First aid at work and Emergency First Aid awareness, both of which give further information on how to treat burns.
 We also offer courses relating specifically to fire prevention such as Fire Safety Training and Fire Risk Assessment.